margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Flying Solo - Rough Draft ##
 There's a bird sitting on the fence alone. <br>
 She lifts her wings so gracefully. <br>
-How I long to be like this lone bird, <br>
-Peacefully knowing who I am. <br>
+How I long to be like this lone bird, peacefully knowing who I am. <br>

 <br>